-Mortgage interests are at a historical low due to the ravage by the coronavirus, and this would be the best time to refinance a mortgage that has high-interest rates or high payments.
+Mortgage interest rates are at a historical low due to the ravage by the coronavirus, and this would be the best time to refinance a mortgage that has high interest rates or high payments.
 However, not every lender will offer you the best rates on the best terms.
-Besides, you might be refinancing your home for the first time, and you do not want to commit yourself to an expensive loan in the long run.
+Besides, in the case you are opting to refinance mortgage for the first time, you have to be wary of all the situations around you.
+You would not want to commit yourself to an expensive loan in the long run.
 This is why the purpose of this blog is to give you some pointers I used to get the best refinance rates in the market.

 My credit report played a very significant role in refinancing my loan.
 Unfortunately, credit report errors happen all the time, which can easily compromise my loan interest rate.
 Before going out searching for a lender, I assessed my credit report to ascertain if it had any errors.
 I rectified an error on the report, and I improved my credit score by sixty more points, which translated to a higher loan limit and a lower interest rate.
 This enabled me to have many more Mortgage Options (which saved me lots of money in the long term).

 Before going out searching for a suitable financing option, I asked my credit card providers to increase my credit.
 I then used the least amount so that I have a lower utilization ratio, which guarantees me a lower interest once my credit report is run.

 Unknown to most people, taking and paying off consumer credit is quite liberating as long as we keep making small purchases on our credit cards and repaying them regularly.
 Such small and timely repayments prove that borrowers can manage debts responsibly, which improves their credit score.
 Since I first learned about this tip, I only use my credit card to make small purchases.
 If I have a huge purchase, I will use cash or my debit card.